Function-Coin/FUNC-Masternode-Install/README.md

 This guide will show you the safest setup for running a masternode.
 This type of setup is known as a Hot/Cold wallet setup.
 In this type setup you will have 2 wallets (one with the coins, and one without the coins).
 It is the safest setup because your coins will reside in a "cold" wallet ("cold" means that it does not need to constantly be connected to the internet).
 In this setup, there is very little risk of someone hacking onto your wallet and taking your coins.

-If you require further assistance contact the support team @ [Discord](https://discord.gg/SFc6EsX)
+If you require further assistance contact the support team on Discord (https://discord.gg/SFc6EsX)
 ***
 ## Requirements
 1) **50001 FUNC coins.
 (50000.01 coins will work, but it is simpler to say 50001 is required)**
 2) **A VPS running Linux Ubuntu 16.04 or 18.04.
 (A VPS can be gotten from many companies, but this guide will show screenshots from Vultr, but only the information on which VPS options to purchase will change if you use a different provider)**
 3) **A Windows, Mac, or Linux QT wallet running on a local machine (like your home computer).**
-4) **An SSH client such as [Bitvise](https://bitvise.com/ssh-client-download)  (if you prefer to use Putty or another SSH client, then the instructions will be the same, just that the screenshots below will look different)**
+4) **An SSH client such as Bitvise (https://bitvise.com/ssh-client-download)  (if you prefer to use Putty or another SSH client, then the instructions will be the same, just that the screenshots below will look different)**
 ***
 ## Contents
 * **Section A**: Creating the VPS within Vultr